Reklle/spbau/fractals/readme.md

-# Gallery
+## Gallery
 My program can generate not only grass, but even other interesting figures.

-# About terminology:
+There is a lot of examples of generates plants photos

+## LSystem
-LSystem is algorithm for generation nature-like systems I used it for generating a graph, which uses in plant drawing
+Tt's a class for generation nature-like systems.
+I used it for generating a graph, which uses in plant rendering see more in "main.py", comain()

+## LAutomaton
-LAutomaton is a special system: a merge between l-systems and cellular automatons
+It's a special system: a merge between l-systems and cellular automatons This works looks like L systems, but they can create more interesting systems see more in "main.py", main()
+Note:
 * seed = dictionary for LAutomaton

-# Genetics:
+## Genetics:
 As all the parts of my project, this was an experiment.
 Probably fail, probably successful.
 ...
 Process of selections of good seeds: